 Ball State University, Muncie, IN 47306

-Hours: 8 AM-5 PM Monday-Friday
+Hours: 8 AM-5 PM Monday-Friday Eastern time

-***All application materials must be RECEIVED in the Cardinal Central office before 5 PM, April 17, 2023.***
+***All application materials must be RECEIVED in the Cardinal Central office before 4 PM, May 1.***

 You must be enrolled in an undergraduate degree program or graduate degree program at Ball State University, at least six credit hours per semester.
-Certificate programs are not included.
+Certificate programs are NOT included.

 You also must have completed at least 24 credit hours (at least 15 credit hours through Ball State) to be eligible.